scrolliris/ettiswil/README.md

 `CC-BY-NC-SA-4.0`

-The files in the `static/img` directory are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+The work is licensed under the
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.